Large Language Models (LLM)

 Customer service Q&A, simple text generation

-With the rapid development of artificial intelligence technology, language models have acquired powerful language understanding and generation capabilities, and are widely used in many fields.
+With the rapid development of artificial intelligence technology, language models have acquired powerful language understanding and generation capabilities and are widely applied in many fields.
 For example, pre-trained language models can easily handle daily conversations, article generation, and simple Q&A tasks.

-However, when models face more challenging professional domain tasks, such as medical, legal, or technical support, relying solely on pre-trained models may not provide optimal performance.
-Some developers choose to perform Fine-tuning, which involves additional training for specific domains to improve the model's professional knowledge.
+However, when models face more challenging professional domain tasks, such as healthcare, legal, or technical support, relying solely on pre-trained models may not provide optimal performance.
+Some developers choose to perform Fine-tuning, which involves additional training for specific domains to enhance the model's professional knowledge.

 However, Fine-tuning is not the only solution.
 There are two other effective methods to achieve this goal: Prompt Engineering and RAG (Retrieval-Augmented Generation).